BuildTheEarth/docs/source/contributing.rst

 ------------------------

 To contribute directly to the source files, find them in /source/.
 If you are looking to create a new document, make sure the corresponding ``index.rst`` for it's directory includes it in it's `toctree` directive.
 This applies whether you choose to write in Markdown or reStructuredText (preferred).
-You miht want to check out these resources.
+You might want to check out these resources.

 Git/Github
 ~~~~~~~~~~